Anthropology Department Shines New Light on Historic Black Community

-In the Anthropology and Sociology department, Dr. Robert Priest has led several teams of students in uncovering the history of Weaver, a historic African-American settlement located about 13 miles west of Taylor.
+In the Sociology department, Dr. Robert Priest led several teams of students in uncovering the history of Weaver, a historic African-American settlement located about 13 miles west of Taylor.
 After several years of independent research and collaboration with local historians, the department has been able to share this legacy of Black excellence with a community that feels Weaver’s influence even today.

 Telling the Whole Story

 Like most parts of America, Indiana has a complicated history when it comes to race.
 Stops on the Underground Railroad are located just a few miles from Taylor.
 Marion, a city near Taylor, is full of contrasting stories of thriving Black communities and institutional racism.
 Dr. Robert Priest and his wife Dr. Kersten Priest both took an interest in the untold stories of the Black community after moving into the area.
 They wanted to learn more—not just about the horrific acts of racism, like the infamous lynching of Thomas Shipp and Abram Smith in 1930, but the stories of former slaves who built their lives there, starting before the Civil War.

 “Kersten and I have both for years had an interest in issues related to race and racial reconciliation and both of us have had the perception that sometimes what's needed is not just rehearsing injustices of the past but finding ways to tell a good story,” said Robert Priest.
 “So is there a way to look at something that is capturing a history in a way that's not just a history of Black victimhood but of Black agency and success and accomplishment?”